 I wanted to share a neat trick with you guys today.
 I’m sure everyone has picked up a skein of acrylic yarn that wasn’t exactly soft.
-You bought it, you used it, and hoped the end result would be okay, but then your hard work just felt stiff and scratchy at the end.
+You bought it, used it, and hoped the end result would be okay, but then your hard work just felt stiff and scratchy at the end.
 You put time and effort into it and you really don’t want to start over, so what do you do?
 How can you soften acrylic yarn?

 When I started out, some of my family gave me a lot of Red Heart Super Saver.
-It was nice of them, but I needed a way to soften acrylic yarn.
+It was nice enough to use, but I needed a way to soften acrylic yarn.
 I’d seen people soften it before using it, but that seemed too risky.
 I didn’t want to throw the whole skein in the wash and get it tangled.
 And I didn’t want to use the whole thing right away!
 So I played around and figured out how to soften acrylic yarn after I made my piece.

 How to Soften Acrylic Yarn

 This is a really easy way to soften acrylic yarn, especially yarn that can be stiff as well as scratchy.
 I used Red Heart Saver and SC to make the scarf I’m using as an example here.
 You’ll just need a few things you probably already have around.

 - Hair conditioner (any is fine) – or you can use a blocking product like Soak Wash

 - a plastic bin or a sink you can stop – I’ve also tried this with a portable washing machine!

 - dryer (optional)

 - Blocking mats and pins

 1. First, knit or crochet your project.
 I found it easier to soften the yarn after making the item because it took care of blocking at the same time.
 Also, I didn’t have to worry about pre-treating the yarn before I started, and I could just do it all at the end.